Chapter 7 : Seven.

 "Maddy," the easy greeting startled her, but it only took a moment to place the boy by her side as the same lad who'd fetched Elliot from the kitchens.
 "C'mon, shove over.
 I won't bite."
 Any friendliness she'd felt towards him due to familiarity faded instantly to awkward horror, somewhere beside her, Elliot shifted to make room; not enough though, it'd never be enough.
 "Aye, don't look like that; he won't either.
 Not his style."

-It was said in jest and the words did nothing to soothe her, blindly, she eased herself across the bench until her leg hit the unbearable warmth of Elliot's.
+It was said in jest, though knowing that did nothing to soothe her.
+Blindly, she eased herself across the bench until her leg hit the unbearable warmth of Elliot's.
 She didn't look at him, not daring to spare as much as a glance even as she was pressed closer by the familiar stranger.
 Merlin help her, if she'd been a mess before; she was not much more than a pool of nonsense now.

 "Alright," Frank started.
 "This is here is Shamus," he nodded to the sandy haired fellow who'd pulled a chair up between himself and Elliot, "the good for nothing down there is Tarquin, and-"